view of Reykjavik colorful rooftops

 Run along the waterfront

-Reykjavik is a city on water and its long waterfront makes for a lovely stroll.
-The area is organised with two lanes, one for pedestrians and one for bikes (be careful!) and has a lot of space for kids to move around freely while taking in some of Reykjavik’s main sights.
+The area is organized with two lanes, one for pedestrians and one for bikes (be careful!) and has a lot of space for kids to move around freely while taking in some of Reykjavik’s main sights.

 Here you have the Harpa concert hall and farther down the road the famous Sun Voyager, a sculpture representing a dream boat, overlooking the ocean.
+This resembles an insect and it is a great attraction for kids!

 Our family Guide to Reykjavik, Iceland: what to see, where to stay and how to get around when visiting Reykjavik with kids.
 Complete with packing tips to stay comfortable and warm in all seasons.Discover why you should visit Reykjavik with kids!